Frank Stenger, Ph.D.

 University of Utah

 He has also co-authored a 349-page text, with M. Kowalski and K. Sikorski , entitled Selected Topics in Approximation and Computation, which was published by Oxford in 1995.
-The authors were awarded "First Prize" for the best scientific work in Poland in 1995.
+These authors were awarded "First Prize" for the best scientific work in Poland in 1995.
 For further information, click here

 Click here to send an E-mail to Frank Stenger